World Objects, Part 3

 As you move into Path of Exile's endgame, you'll find a few more objects populating your Maps.

-10% of Maps will contain a Breach, marked by a red hand holding a glowing purple flame.
+Some Maps will contain a Breach, marked by a red hand holding a glowing purple flame.
 Breaches can only be found in maps.

 Once you touch a Breach, a purple ring will start to expand across the landscape, revealing Breach monsters.
 There are usually a lot of monsters in a breach, so be prepared (and consider clearing out the surrounding area first).
 In addition to revealing monsters, the Breach will also reveal clickable Clasped Hands, which drop bonus loot.

 There are five types of Breach.
 Each has an associated Breachlord who can occasionally show up in them, a Splinter (see below) type associated with that Breachlord, and a special type of Rare monster.

 - Fire/Xoph: Contains dog-like rares that create pillars of fire that deal heavy damage if you stand inside them.

 - Lightning/Esh: Contains spider-like rares that create orbs of lightning that do extreme damage to nearby targets.

 - Cold/Tul: Contains giant behemoths that have tons of life and create swirling cold zones that slow you and empower them.

 - Physical/Uul-Netol: Contains corrupted vulture creatures, similar to those found in early Act 1, that eat and vomit corpses and create impassable spikes of bone.

 - Chaos/Chayula: Contains spider-like creatures that shoot Chaos damage bolts in a wide spray in front of them.